Taherpur

 Taherpur is a town and a notified area in Ranaghat subdivision of Nadia district in the Indian state of West Bengal.

 History

+Zamindars of Tahirpur

 Taherpur has been named after a certain Pathan fief-holder Tahir Khan.
 Kamdev Bhatta, a Brahmin of shandilya gotra defeated the Pathan fief-holder Tahir Khan and laid the foundation of the Taherpur zamindari during the independent Sultanate period (1338-1538) of Bengal.

 Kamdev descendant Raja Kangshanarayan of Taherpur organized the first grand autumn Durga Puja in Bengal.